uuidjs/uuid/README.md

 ## `options` Handling for Timestamp UUIDs

-As of `uuid@11`, all timestamp-based UUID APIs (`v1()`, `v6()`, and `v7()`) now operate in two distinct modes:
+Prior to `uuid@11`, it was possible for `options` state to interfere with the internal state used to insure uniqueness of timestamp-based UUIDs (the `v1()`, `v6()`, and `v7()` methods).
+Starting with `uuid@11`, this issue has been addressed by using the presence of the `options` argument as a flag to select between two possible behaviors:

-- Without `options`: If no `options` argument is passed, these APIs will make use of internal state such as a sequence counter to improve UUID uniqueness.
+- Without `options`: Methods use and update internal state such as a sequence counter to improve uniqueness.
-- With `options`: If an `options` argument of any kind is passed, no internal state is used or updated.
-Instead, appropriate defaults are used.
-See the respective APIs for details.
+- With `options`: Methods do **NOT** use or update internal state.
+Instead, appropriate defaults are used as needed.
+See individual method docs for details.

-Prior to `uuid@11`, this distinction was less clear.
-Internal state was was being combined with `options` values in ways that were difficult to rationalize about, and that could lead to unpredictable behavior.
-Hence, this change.

 ---